 A young Chihuahua can be as small as under one pound.
 Chances are, you won’t be able to adopt a Chihuahua when they are at this stage in life, given that they still need their moms for the proper nutrition and nurturing to grow.

-It’s quite a fun process to watch a Chihuahua, either purebred or mixed, go through their growth process.
+It’s quite a fun process to watch a Chihuahua, either purebred or mixed, go through its growth process.
 Since they grow so quickly, it feels as though they are growing every single day.
 On average, a Chihuahua will reach their full size when they are about nine months old.

 Do Male Chihuahuas Get Bigger Than Female Chihuahuas?